anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 : placement of a domain component separately from the domain registrar;
   may be on-site or off-site

+BRSKI:
+: Bootstrapping Remote Secure Key Infrastructure {{RFC8995}}

 BRSKI-AE:
 : BRSKI with **A**lternative **E**nrollment, a variation of BRSKI {{RFC8995}}
-  in which BRSKI-EST, the enrollment protocol between pledge and the registrar, is replaced by enrollment protocols that support end-to-end authentication of the pledge to the RA, such as Lightweight CMP.
+  in which BRSKI-EST, the enrollment protocol between pledge and the registrar, is replaced by enrollment protocols that support end-to-end authentication of the pledge to the RA, such as Lightweight CMP (see LCMPP).

+CMP:
+: Certificate Management Protocol {{RFC9480}}

+CSR:
+: Certificate Signing Request

+EST:
+: Enrollment over Secure Transport {{RFC7030}}

+IDevID:
+: Initial Device IDentifier of a pledge, provided by the manufacturer and comprising a private key and the related X.509 certificate with its chain

+LDevID:
+: Locally significant Device IDentifier of a pledge, provided by its target domain and comprising a private key and the related X.509 certificate with its chain

 local RA (LRA):
 : a subordinate RA that is close to entities being enrolled and separate from